dandavison/delta/README.md

     delta [FLAGS] [OPTIONS]

 FLAGS:
+        --color-only                 Do not alter the input in any way other than applying colors.
+Equivalent to `--keep-plus-minus-markers --width variable --tabs 0 --commit-style plain --file- style plain --hunk-style plain`.
         --dark                       Use default colors appropriate for a dark terminal background.
 For more control, see the other color options.
     -h, --help                       Prints help information
         --highlight-removed          Apply syntax highlighting to removed lines.
 The default is to apply syntax highlighting to unchanged and new lines only.
+        --keep-plus-minus-markers    Prefix added/removed lines with a +/- character, respectively, exactly as git does.
+                                     The default behavior is to output a space character in place of these markers.
         --light                      Use default colors appropriate for a light terminal background.
 For more control, see the other color options.
         --list-languages             List supported languages and associated file extensions.
         --list-theme-names           List available syntax-highlighting color themes.
         --list-themes                List available syntax highlighting themes, each with an example of highlighted diff output.
 If diff output is supplied on standard input then this will be used for the demo.
 For example: `git show --color=always | delta --list-themes`.
         --show-background-colors     Show the command-line arguments (RGB hex codes) for the background colors that are in effect.
 The hex codes are displayed with their associated background color.
 This option can be combined with --light and --dark to view the background colors for those modes.
 It can also be used to experiment with different RGB hex codes by combining this option with --minus-color, --minus-emph-color, --plus-color, --plus- emph-color.
     -V, --version                    Prints version information

 OPTIONS:
         --commit-color <commit_color>              Color for the commit section of git output. [default: yellow]